-There were approximately 446 shareholders of record of our Common Stock as of January 18, 2012.
+There were approximately 442 shareholders of record of our Common Stock as of January 15, 2013.

-Subsequent to December 31, 2011, our Board of Directors declared a cash dividend of \$0.07 per share that will be paid on March 23, 2012 to shareholders of record at the close of business on March 8, 2012.
-We expect to continue to pay regular quarterly cash dividends, though each subsequent quarterly dividend is subject to review and approval by the Board of Directors.
+Subsequent to December 31, 2012, our Board of Directors declared a cash dividend of \$0.10 per share that will be paid in the first quarter of 2013.
+The Company expects to continue to pay regular quarterly cash dividends, though each subsequent quarterly dividend is subject to review and approval by the Board of Directors.